nene/komoot-challenge/README.md

   Turned out I had used the deprecated dragexit event.
   Additionally I had problems with excessive dragleave events being fired, which I fixed with applying `pointer-events: none` to child elements.
+- It has been a while since I previously used the Leaflet library.
+  I pretty much had forgotten all of the API and had to re-learn it.
+- I stepped away from the code multiple times to come back and criticize my approach.
+  This lead to several improvements (like extracting of the NumberedPolyline class).
+  I should do it more often.

 [create-react-app]: https://create-react-app.dev/
 [styled-components]: https://styled-components.com/